exploring self-realization, sacred personhood, and full humanity

 (sighing) Well, today, I’ve had some time to calm down, sort of, it took awhile, and I realize what happened to this poor little pompous person, so threatened by a boy's questions.
 He’d been fed a line that he was anointed, ordained, chosen, “above,” and, like so many other “servants of God,” he drank the kool-aid and believed his own propaganda; in this long-standing infatuation, he just couldn't get over himself.

-Editor's note: One of my long-time Word Gems readers, when she read about my "silent vow" while being attacked by a Blackrobe, joked with me and said, "He created monster."
+Editor's note: One of my long-time Word Gems readers, when she read about my above "silent vow" while being attacked by a Blackrobe, joked with me and said, "He created monster."
 It's one of the best compliments I've ever received. (smile)

 the endgame of all forms of fundamentalism is totalitarian control